cliftonh02/ruby-oop-inheritance/readme.md

 > 10 minutes exercise.
 5 minutes review.

-Make the following additions to our `Person` class...
+Make the following additions to our `Person` class.
+It is up to you to determine whether you should use an instance or class method.

 * A method that checks to see if a `Person` is old enough to vote.
 * A method that counts the number of `Person` instances that have been created.
+* A method that compares two people and determines which one is older.
 * A method that returns all `Person` instances that begin with a certain letter.
 This letter should be passed in as an argument.

 ## Break (10 minutes / 1:05)